nicoleman0/Portfolio/README.md

 <br>
 My goal is to break into the cybersecurity industry *within the year 2025!*<br>
 <br>
-Most of my projects are related to either the Google Cybersecurity Professional Certificate, or TryHackMe. <br>
+The written assignments are related to the Google Cybersecurity Professional Certificate. <br>
-Some of the projects are also just my own ideas.<br>
+The coding projects however, are of my own volition.<br>

 ### Contact Info
 **Email:** nicholashadleycoleman@gmail.com <br>